gerritjvv/keyssrv/README.md

 This is a secrets manager like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) but different.

-I'm hosting it at https://pkhub.io
+I'm hosting it at https://pkhub.io for my own use.

+For docs on how it works check out https://docs.pkhub.io/usecases/cli_setup/

 ## Encryption and keys

-When you register as a user a encryption key is created, which is encrypted with your password.
+When you register as a user an encryption key is created, which is encrypted with your password.
-Each safe you create has its own encryption key i.e 1 encryption key per safe.
-The safe's encryption key is then encryption with your own encryption key.
+Each safe you create has its own encryption key i.e one encryption key per safe.
+The safe's encryption key is then encrypted with your own encryption key.

 So to read the content of a safe you need: